 Create an action plan to use when CTMs are on PTO so they feel more comfortable being away.

 An action plan could be as simple as assigning a Senior CTA or Lead CRA as a backup CTM for each trial.
-When the assigned Clinical Trial Manager takes PTO, they would provide their backup with a status update for the trial(s) as well as where to find information if needed.
+When the assigned Clinical Trial Manager takes PTO, they can provide their backup with a status update for the trial(s) and where to find information if needed.

-If a project is too intense and a CTM cannot take their PTO, come up with another arrangement for carrying over the PTO or offering flex days.
+If a project is too intense and a CTM cannot take their PTO, consider alternative arrangements for carrying over the PTO or offering flex days.

 - Keep an eye on FTE Hours.

 Ask Resourcing to provide a monthly report of the current FTEs for each Clinical Trial Manager.
-If a CTM is over 1.0 FTE, request more information about the assigned studies, the length of time someone may be over 1.0 FTE, etc.
+If a CTM is over 1.0 FTE, request more information about the assigned studies and the duration for which someone may be over 1.0 FTE.

-Discuss FTE Hours with CTMs on a regular basis.
+Discuss FTE Hours with CTMs regularly.
 Ask how many hours they are actually working.
-Perhaps some of the CTMs responsibilities could go to a Senior CTA who is at a lower FTE.
+Perhaps some of the CTM’s responsibilities could go to a Senior CTA who is at a lower FTE.

 - Help CTMs become more efficient.

 CTMs typically receive minimal training when they move into the role.
-If your company does not have the resources to provide effective training, consider paying for new CTMs to take the CTM Training Course with ClinEssentials.
+If your company does not have the resources to provide effective training, consider investing in new CTMs to take the ClinEssentials CTM Training Course.

-Through CTM Training, Clinical Trial Managers learn the process inside and out, from Study Initiation to Study Conduct to Study Close-Out.
-They practically apply real-life CTM scenarios so they know how to handle issues that arise.
-By educating CTMs and providing them with helpful tools and resources, you are helping them become more efficient.
+CTM Training teaches CTM processes encompassing Study Start-Up to Study Close-Out.
+Participants apply real-life CTM scenarios so they learn how to handle issues.
+By educating CTMs and providing them with helpful tools and resources, you help them become more efficient.

-Greater efficiency leads to improved work-life balance, and also leads to higher-quality and more productive work!
+Greater efficiency leads to improved work-life balance and higher-quality, more productive work.

-- Encourage the limitation of late nights and early mornings.
+- Encourage limiting late nights and early mornings.

-Meetings are an important part of the CTM role and necessary to accomplish many of their responsibilities.
+Meetings are part of the CTM role and are necessary to accomplish many of their responsibilities.

 Suggest that CTMs limit themselves to 2-3 late nights OR early mornings per week.
 Encourage them to choose 1 day for late meetings and 1 day for early meetings each week.
-Block non-work times on the calendar so that meetings aren’t scheduled on an evening they are not planning to work.
+Block non-work times on the calendar to prevent meetings from being scheduled when employees aren’t available to work.

-We hope you now understand why prioritizing a healthy work-life balance is important for Clinical Trial Managers.
-There are things you can do, both big and small, that will make a positive difference – at work and at home.
+We hope you’ll prioritize a healthy work-life balance.
+There are things you can do, both big and small, that will make a positive difference – at work and home.

-Remember: it is possible to spend less time working and still be successful as a Clinical Trial Manager!
+Remember: You can spend less time working and still be a successful Clinical Trial Manager.

 What do you do to maintain work-life balance?
-Please comment below with what works for you!
+Please comment with what works for you.

 Very well put.
 I appreciate the detail.